 - What is the revenue of businesses you wish to connect with?

 - What is the job title or seniority of the contact you wish to reach?

-EDDM is offered in two flavors, EDDM Retail and EDDM BMEU.
-With the retail version, you will be required to bundle all of your mail in stacks of 100 with your mailing slip on top, and deliver your bundles to the post offices on your routes.
+EDDM is offered in two ways, EDDM Retail and EDDM BMEU.
+With the retail version, you will be required to bundle all your mail stacks of 100 with your mailing slip on top and deliver your bundles to the post office on your routes.
 EDDM retail customers are also limited to sending 5,000 mail-pieces per day.

-Unlike EDDM, which is delivered to every household on your chosen route, saturation mail does not require you to hit every mailbox.
-This allows you to target more specific demographics, so long as you mail to a large percentage of each route.
-This can help you cut costs considerably by narrowing down to only customers you feel could benefit the most from your products or services.
+Unlike EDDM, which is delivered to every household on your chosen route you have chosen, Saturation Mail does not require you to hit every mailbox.
+You can target more specific demographics, so long as your mail to a large percentage of reach route.
+This can help you gain more customers by narrowing down to only individuals who are most likely interested in your products or services.

 Learn More About EDDM